ology/techn.ology.net/blog/2021/03/14/releasing-perl-modules-to-cpan/index.markdown

     cd # Go back to ~
     dzil setup
-    dzil new -P Starter Your::Module::Name
+    dzil new -P Starter::Git Your::Module::Name

 Move your new distribution to the git directory for `Your-Module-Name`: